Juvenile Crimes Attorney in Temple Working Closely with Parents and Juveniles to Reduce Harsh Consequences for Criminal Charges

 Without legal representation, your children no longer have a fighting chance to improve the outcome of their case.
 Juveniles can face home confinement, community service, juvenile detention facilities, foster or group home placement, community service options, diversion programs, and more.

 What you can do is take action now and be aware of the potential consequences, now and in the future.
 Long-term impacts include college acceptance, job placement, housing options, driving privileges, financial strains, and firearm privileges.

-Take care of your family and secure an experienced attorney with Barina Law Group to lessen the impact of your child’s criminal charges.
+Take care of your family and secure an experienced juvenile defense attorney with to lessen the impact of your child’s criminal charges.
 Contact our team today and speak with an attorney: at (254) 323-5506.